Skip to content

 ABOUT Jilamara

-Through workshops, training, support and representation, Jilamara artists are supported to build careers as internationally renowned artists.
-In the community, the art centre is an important place for children to learn culture through culture classes and for young people to learn from their elders to build bright futures.
+Through workshops, training and representation Jilamara members of diverse abilities are supported to build careers as internationally renowned artists.
+In the community, the art centre is also an important place for local school children to learn through culture classes and for many generations of Tiwi people to build bright futures.

 THE ART CENTRE

 Jilamara Arts & Crafts Association is the creative and cultural hub of the Milikapiti community.
-The art centre represents the artwork of around 60 active artists and employs 9 regular arts workers.
+The art centre represents the artwork of around 60 active artists and employs 12 regular staff.
 Jilamara provides access to employment, education and training and is open to all Tiwi people living in Milikapiti.

 The Kutuwulumi Gallery, named after the late Kitty Kantilla, houses artworks for sale.
 This state of the art building was designed by internationally acclaimed Troppo Architects.
 It opened in 2012 along with the Murrunungumirri Carvers Shed named after the late Paddy Freddy Puruntatameri and the newly renovated location for the Muluwurri Museum Collection.
 The women’s shed, named after acclaimed artist Nancy Henry Ripijingimpi plays host to a revived textile screen printing and painting studio.